pillarjs/understanding-csrf/README.md

 and especially don't support CORS on that route!

-The token just needs to be "unguessable", making it difficult for a attacker to successful within a couple of tries.
+The token just needs to be "unguessable", making it difficult for an attacker to successfully guess within a couple of tries.
 It does not have to be cryptographically secure.
 An attack is one or two clicks by an unbeknownst user, not a brute force attack by a server.